Pleospora

 Pleospora is a genus of ascomycete fungi.
 This genus was originally described by Gottlob Ludwig Rabenhorst in 1857 and was revised by Wehmeyer and Müller.
-There are an estimated 63 species.
+There was an estimated 63 species in 2008.
+As of 8 August 2023, the GBIF lists up to 440 species, while Species Fungorum lists about 375 species.

 Selected species

+A selected few species are shown here;